parkbomi-77/htdocs/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.4.9 =
+* Improved speed by eliminating the need of a query on gettext domains on most pages
+* Improved speed when WooCommerce is active by better handling gettext processing
+* Added hooks for disabling translation blocks

+= 2.4.8 =
+* Fixed x-default hreflang tag displayed incorrectly in some cases
+* Improved sanitizing Advanced settings

 = 2.4.7 =
 * Speed improvements achieved through better handling of wp_cache functions
 * Included wbr as an accepted html tag in translations